albert-decatur/SQL-for-Windows-Users/README.md

 Spelling matters too!
 Computers don't actually understand human speech and writing.
 They only follow the rules you give them.

+Bonus: how would you use DISTINCT() to learn the list of unique entries for the status column?

 OK, let's add that status constraint to our query:

 ```SQL